Therapist Description: Roles, Skills, And Mental Health Support

 Counselors typically offer availability during standard business hours (Monday through Friday).
 Still, other counselors work outside these hours, in the evenings or even on weekends, to accommodate clients' needs.
 Counselors typically need to be flexible, as last-minute cancellations or schedule changes may occur in this profession.

 Counselors often have specific skills that help support clients with mental health challenges.
-These skills generally help them understand and connect more effectively with people from diverse backgrounds and with different needs.
+These skills generally position them to understand and connect more effectively with people from diverse backgrounds and with different needs.
 Here are some examples of important skills and attributes a successful therapist may possess:

 What is the education and job experience of a therapist?